 Sam Millar Facilities Management Complex

-The Sam Millar building, which houses the UNC Asheville Office of Sustainability, incorporates a number of environmentally sustainable design features: the building’s solar thermal system provides domestic hot water for the building, a 10,000 gallon rainwater catchment system supplies water for the building’s toilets, landscape irrigation and vehicle washing, the surrounding bio-retention ponds clean water before it enters the campus streams that feed into nearby creeks and the local river system, pervious pavement is used outside of the building to prevent water runoff, the building is insulated with recycled cotton batt, the entire complex uses a geothermal heating and cooling system, which draws energy from the earth’s crust.
+The Sam Millar building, which houses the UNC Asheville Office of Sustainability, incorporates a number of environmentally sustainable design features: the building’s solar thermal system provides domestic hot water for the building, a 10,000 gallon rainwater catchment system supplies water for the building’s toilets, landscape irrigation and vehicle washing, the surrounding bio-retention ponds clean water before it enters the campus streams that feed into nearby creeks and the local river system, pervious pavement is used outside of the building to prevent water runoff, the building is insulated with recycled cotton batt, the entire complex uses a ground source heat pump heating and cooling system, which draws energy from the earth’s crust.

 UNC Asheville is dedicated to decreasing our carbon footprint by offering a wide range of alternative transportation.
 Not only does our campus provide charging stations for electric automobiles, we also offered preferred parking for carpools, offer campus shuttles and provide free public transportation to our students.
 Learn more about multimodal transportation options.

 UNC Asheville is a bike-friendly campus.
 There are secure bike racks all around campus as well as lockers for bike commuters.
 The UNC Asheville Bike Shop, located in the lowest level of Highsmith Student Union, offers free commuter bike rentals, as well as mountain bike rentals for a small fee.
 The Bike Shop was created as a learning environment — free basic bike maintenance is offered for all students, faculty, and staff, as well as education for cyclists who would like to learn how to repair their own bikes while working with a trained mechanic.

 Some four and half miles of established walking trails are used daily by faculty, staff, and students.
 One trail passes by the University’s low ropes course, located in the wooded section of South Campus.